q-viper/q-viper.github.io/_posts/2020-10-20-corn-infection-detection-data-preparation.md

 To make our annotation fit with our real image stored on a system, we have to rotate image to 90 degree.
 Which can be done by numpy's rot90 method.

 I am not going to start a tutorial on Annotating images.
-But i might later write one so keep notified.
+But I might later write one so keep notified.
 But below is a simple demo.
 <figure>
 <video src = "{{site.url}}\assets\corn-infection-detection/vott use.mp4" width="100%" controls autoplay loop> </video>
 <figcaption style = "text-align:left; font-style:italic">VoTT</figcaption>